JChouCode/jchou-web-v7/README.md

 # jchou-web-v7

-Updated website built with: React
+Updated website built with: React.
+This is the finalized website, all other websites are deprecated.